0x60df/loophole/README.md

 Loophole uses three layers of keymaps.

 First one is keymaps for temporary key bindings.
-I call them as "Loophole-map".
+I call them as "Loophole map".
 They are mainly generated automatically, and listed in `loophole--map-alist`.
 They take effect by adding `loophole--map-alist` to `emulation-mode-map-alists`.

-Second one is `loophole-base-map` which will be inherited to most Loophole-maps.
+Second one is `loophole-base-map` which will be inherited to most Loophole maps.
-This keymap offers the place for binding which can be used commonly when any of Loophole-map is activated.
+This keymap offers the place for binding which can be used commonly when any of Loophole map is activated.
-For example, binding `C-q` to `loophole-disable-latest-map` reduces the number of typing, and `C-q` recovers the original binding `quoted-insert` immediately after all Loophole-map are disabled.
+For example, binding `C-q` to `loophole-disable-latest-map` reduces the number of typing, and `C-q` recovers the original binding `quoted-insert` immediately after all Loophole map are disabled.

 Third one is the keymap for manipulating Loophole itself, named `loophole-mode-map` which holds some Loophole commands.